 - You can add only those virtual machines to a DR plan for which the storage region for backup is the same as the region specified in the DR plan.

 - You can add virtual machines belonging to the same vCenter to multiple DR plans.

 - Once you add a virtual machine to a DR plan, DR copies for that virtual machine is created periodically as per the schedule specified in the DR plan.

 - When adding a virtual machine to a DR plan, Phoenix sets the virtual machine-specific failover settings for launching an instance with its DR copy to the predefined default values.
 You can edit these settings later.
 The following are the default settings specific to virtual machines:

 - private_ip = Auto Assign

-- On the Add DR plan page, under the Select VMs tab, select the virtual machines listed under the Virtual Machine column that you want to add to the DR plan.
+- Select the virtual machines listed under the VM Name column that you want to add to the DR plan or select the checkbox next to the VM Name column to add all the virtual machines to the DR plan.

 Note: You can add multiple virtual machines to a DR plan.
 However, before adding virtual machines to a DR plan, you must ensure that the count of the current DR licenses used is not more than the count of the purchased licenses.
 For more information about DR Licenses, see DR licensing.